Your Guide To The Massive (And Massively Complex) Opioid Litigation

 Pennsylvania Attorney General Josh Shapiro voiced still another concern to NPR: "The idea that we are going to profit off of continued sales of opioids, the very product that is getting people hooked on heroin and fentanyl and leading to the loss of 12 lives every single day in Pennsylvania, is problematic at best."

-If the bankruptcy court approves the settlement, all the parties involved — even the attorneys general who vehemently reject it — would be bound by its terms.
+Last week, Judge Robert Drain ordered a pause in all litigation — by states and local governments — against Purdue and the Sacklers until Nov.
+6, to give the parties more time to try to resolve their differences and work toward a compromise.
+Ultimately, if the bankruptcy court approves a settlement, all the parties involved — even the attorneys general who vehemently reject it — would be bound by its terms.

 "It doesn't matter if you were a settling party or a non-settling party, it doesn't matter if you knew nothing about it, it is binding on your client," says University of Georgia law professor Lindsey Simon.
 "That's the power of bankruptcy.
 It impacts everything."